gloinul/draft-westerlund-tsvwg-sctp-crypto-dtls/draft-westerlund-tsvwg-sctp-crypto-dtls.md

    used to protect this packet is identified by two DCI bits in the CRYPTO chunk's flags.
-Using the identified DTLS session the content of the CRYPTO chunk is attempted to be processed, including replay protection, decryption, and integrity.
+Using the identified DTLS session the content of the CRYPTO chunk is attempted to be processed, including replay protection, decryption, and integrity checking.
 And if decryption was successful the produced plain text of one or more SCTP chunks are provided for normal SCTP processing in the identified SCTP association along with associated meta data such as